 “The first man, Nemo,” said Virgil Skyy.
 “The tapestry shows his journey from divine birth to ascendance above the rank of Blue.”
 Virgil Skyy rest his hands on his cane.
-“You said you met Virgil Green?”
+“You met Virgil Green, didn’t you?”

 “I did.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Virgil Skyy shrugged.
 “Close enough.
 The truth is, Nemo chased the snakes away.
 When Nemo climbed above the clouds, the new Virgil Blue established Virgil Green as a subsidiary representation of Nemo’s being.
 Nemo was so much larger than life that to keep his flame alive, he was divided and diluted.”

 Jay let his gaze wander the rug.
 Unconsciously his focus drifted to Virgil Blue’s silver mask.
 At this angle Jay had two reflections, one in each of Blue’s eyes.
 “Virgil Skyy… Jango… On the islands, you said the dead are reborn.”

 “We cycle until our souls find the Mountain.”

 “You said no one remembers their past lives.”
 Jay pried his gaze from the mask.
 “Are you sure?”

 “The sand in the desert of death wears souls smooth.”
 Jango pulled Jay to his feet.
 “We are effaced.”